Fix WordPress Images Using Facebook Debugger

 You may also see a warning a few lacking Facebook App ID.
 It’s vital to notice that this doesn’t intervene with the flexibility to share posts on Facebook in any manner.
 Quite a lot of occasions this could merely be ignored, nevertheless it does restrict your means to make use of Facebook Insights knowledge:

 Missing Properties If you need this extra Insights knowledge, then it’s essential to add your Facebook App ID to your website.
 First, create your Facebook app.
 Then, copy your Facebook App ID from the app dashboard.
 Once you arrange a live Facebook app, you’ll be able to add a meta tag for it to your website.
 Although Yoast search engine marketing used to help this course of, it just lately eliminated this performance.
-As an alternate, set up the free Meta Tag Manager plugin:
+As an alternate, set up the free Meta Tag Manager plugin.

 Facebook Debugger to Fix WordPress Images